KetkiGupta99/KetkiGupta99/README.md

 ## 💡 Quote I Believe In

 > "Data tells stories.
 Intelligence turns them into decisions."
-> 3 A's of Life "Accept, Acknowlegment and Appreciate."
+> "3 A's of Life — Accept, Acknowledgment and Appreciate."
 ---